Our online Juris Doctor Degree program will provide you with the flexibility to earn a law degree while continuing to work in your career.

 The Legal Writing and Analysis capstone course is designed to give students the chance to apply the legal knowledge and writing skills they have acquired throughout their first year education and to encapsulate all the learning objectives.

 The Final Exam for Legal Writing and Analysis is a simulated First Year Law Students Exam.
-The final exam is 7 hours, consisting of four one-hour essays in Torts, Contracts and Criminal Law and 100 MBE questions.
-The students’ exam answers will be reviewed and graded based on FYLSE standards.
-Only students receiving a passing score of 70+ on all four essays and 70+ on the MBE’s will pass LWA and be permitted to matriculate into the second year of law school at the California School of Law.
+The final exam is hours, consisting of 100 MBE questions in Torts, Contracts and Criminal Law and.
+The students’ exam answers will be graded based on FYLSE standards.
+Only students receiving a passing score of 70+ on the MBE’s will pass LWA and be permitted to matriculate into the second year of law school at the California School of Law.
 Students that do not pas the final for LWA will be dismissed from the California School of Law.

 This course begins with a study of the creation of the recorded property system in feudal England.
 The course then explores the methods by which property interests are held, used, and transferred in modern times, as well as the question of how members of society should allocate land use.
 Topics include present and future estates, ownership, limitations on the rights of landowners to exclude others, co-ownership, adverse possession, landlord-tenant law, nuisance, water rights, control of air space, easements and covenants, zoning, eminent domain and conveyances.
 In Property II students negotiate the sale of land with an easement and draft the contract for the sale of the land with an easement.
 Other real estate negotiations are carried out and contracts drafted.